 - While most people in both treatment arms had at least 1 serious adverse events, other events were less common in Doravirine (0,9 4,6% vs%).
 Moreover, people having had Doravirine half of side effects that many drugs in general (27,8 55,6% vs.%).

-- The primary safety comparison showed that a significantly lower number of beneficiaries of Doravirine reported one or more events associated with the CNS week, the most frequent dizziness (9,3 27,8% vs), abnormal dreams (6,5 17,6% vs%), and nightmares (6,5 8,3% vs%).
+- The primary safety comparison revealed that a significantly lower number of Doravirine recipients reported one or more CNS-related events per week, with dizziness (9,3% vs 27,8), abnormal dreams (6,5% vs. 17,6%) being the most common, and the nightmares (6,5% vs 8,3%).

 - Depression was common in half of Doravirine users, for the users of Efavirenz, but the numbers were very small.